vanceism7/ls-cpp2/README.md

 #### Get cppfront with diagnostics

 You'll need to build my version of cppfront to get the diagnostics currently (until a PR is officially pushed in).
-Just pull it from my cppfront repo and follow the build instructions like usual (Found at: https://hsutter.github.io/cppfront/welcome/overview/#how-do-i-get-and-build-cppfront)
+Just pull it from my cppfront repo (and remember to use the `vjp/diagnostics` branch!) and follow the build instructions like usual (Found at: https://hsutter.github.io/cppfront/welcome/overview/#how-do-i-get-and-build-cppfront)